RichardKnop/django-oauth2-server/README.md

 Django OAuth2 Server
 ====================

-Implementation of OAuth2 Server for Django.
+Implementation of OAuth2 Server for Django (work in progress).

 Installation
 ------------